Coursewebs and Transition to CourseWorks for the Spring 2015 Semester

 Several tools are available besides the basic tools that are listsed by default.
 To add a tool - simply select the check box next to a tool scroll down to "continue" then "finish".

 To import materials that were posted on the Law School courseweb system in previous semesters - go to Files and Resources - scroll to the bottom of the page and select "Show other sites".
 If the material has been transfered from the previous Law School courseweb site - it should appear in a folder listed here.
+You can see all of the folders and files that are available to import.

 Files (several files at one time) can be easily uploaded to your CourseWorks site- there is an application called "web dav" that can be used.
 More information about using "web dav" is available for Windows Computers and Apple Computers.